adriandavidauer/adriandavidauer.github.io/_pages/phd-research.md

 This pillar focuses on the **VVAD-LRS3 dataset**, which I have created, and the associated pipelines for working with the data.
 These pipelines ensure efficient data preprocessing, augmentation, and management to support robust model training.

 ### <span style="color:#2f9e44;">2.
 Models</span>
-This pillar involves the development and training of models using the VVAD-LRS3 dataset.
+This pillar involves the development and training of models using the VVAD-LRS3 and other datasets.
 It also includes the algorithms for pre- and post-processing, as well as the implementation efforts to make these models accessible.
 This includes:
 - Optimized training pipelines.
 - Scalable and efficient model architectures.
 - Tools and libraries to facilitate easy integration.